gemrest/september/Configuration.md

 ## `PROXY_BY_DEFAULT`

-Control whether or not all Gemini URLs will be proxied
+Control whether all Gemini URLs are proxied.

 Similar to `KEEP_GEMINI_EXACT` and `KEEP_GEMINI_DOMAIN`, but global